 How Long Does it Take for Your Credit Score to Improve

 Your credit score is a sensitive number – three digits that can move up or down on any given day depending on how the information in your credit report changes.
 If you’ve been working to improve your credit score – by paying off past due accounts, correcting errors, making timely payments, or having negative items deleted from your credit report – you undoubtedly want to see the results of your efforts as quickly as possible.
-And if you need your credit score to increase so you can get approved for a loan or get a better interest rate, you're probably eager to see improvement soon.
+And if you need your credit score to increase a few points so you can qualify for a loan or better interest rate, you're probably eager to see improvement soon.

 How Soon Will Your Credit Score Improve?